How to Take the Perfect Day Trip to Toledo from Madrid

 Prefer a knowledgeable tour guide and think-free transport?
 Book a guided tour from Madrid and relax knowing youโ€™ll see all the essential sites, monuments, and viewpoints, while your guide points out important history and hidden gems along the way.

-What to Do in Toledo in 1 Day:
+Best Things to Do in Toledo (in 1 Day!)

-The grand monolithic bridge in Toledo with a river passing under its architectural arches.
-See Puente de Alcantara during your day trip to Toledo from Madrid.
+The grand monolithic bridge in Toledo with a river passing under its architectural arches on a cloudy day

-Of course, seeing the grand Alcantara Bridge is a must on your Toledo to-do list.
+Of course, seeing the grand Puente de Alcรกntara (Alcantara Bridge) is a must on your Toledo to-do list.
 This monolithic bridge dates from 104 A.D., a sturdy Roman construction lending access across the Tagus River and into Toledoโ€™s Old Town.

 Snap a few photos as you cross, and head in the direction of the massive medieval Castle of San Servando.
 (Not to tour!
 Believe it or not, itโ€™s a hostel!)